Restored-Mods/RestoredMonstersPack/README.md

 TO DO:

 Features:
-- Implement enemy color variants (Wormwood, Lumps, Flagellant)
+- Implement enemy color variants (Wormwood, Lumps, Faceless, Flagellant)

 BUGS (important
 - Blind Bats not working in Greed Mode